nens/3di_starterkit/README.md

 1. Install, cloning and installing this repo
 2. Configuring API calls, by redirecting with etc/hosts file
-3. Starting the simulation.
-By updating the script in this repo for your simulation.
+3. Starting the simulation, by updating the script in this repo for your simulation.

-See step to step guide below.
+See step by step guide below.

 ## Install